DontEatOreo/AutoChoco/README.md

 # AutoChoco
-C# Program which Automates Installation, Uninstallation, Backup, Backup Restore and Essential Package Installation for Chocolatey
+C# Program which Automates Chocolatey Installation, Uninstallation, Backup, and more.

 # Usage
 **Installing Chocolatey:**